tftpereira/Apex-Code/README.md

 ### How do utilities handle governor limits?

 Utilities are governor-aware and provide mechanisms to work within limits.
-For example, the UoW helpers batch DML operations, and the retry utilities respect callout limits.
+For example, the UnitOfWork batches DML operations to minimize DML statements, and the Cache reduces SOQL queries within a transaction.
 Always monitor your usage in production.

 ### Can I use individual modules without the rest?

 Absolutely.
 Each module is independent.
+You can use:
+- Only the Mock Framework for testing
+- Only the UnitOfWork for DML management
+- Only the Cache for selector optimization
+- Or any combination that fits your needs

 Copy only the classes you need, or use the entire repository.
 The architecture supports à la carte adoption.

 ### What's the performance impact?

 Utilities are designed to be lightweight with minimal overhead.
 The mocking framework adds negligible performance cost in tests.
-Production utilities (like retry policies) are optimized for minimal CPU time.
+The Cache module reduces database queries, and the UnitOfWork optimizes DML operations by batching them efficiently.

 ## License